BGI-Qingdao/4D-BioReconX/docs/source/Tutorials/index.rst

 ============
 This section consists of various cases which will make you familiar with the process of main analyses.

-.. card:: Design and Data
-    :octicon:`book;1em;`
-    :link: Data
-    :link-type: doc

-    This section contains description of our sampling design and data organization in STOmicsDB.

 .. card:: WACCA
     :octicon:`book;1em;`
     :link: Preprocess